thegricean/overinformativeness/README.md

 The effect of variation seems to rely on an asymmetry in type and color fidelity: type fidelity needs to be somewhat lower than color fidelity.
 Full exploration of the space is yet to be conducted.

+Should we write to them, too, to see if they'll share their data?

 ![Figure 2 from Koolen et al 2013 (Exp 1)](/images/koolen2013-exp1.jpg "Exp 1 context from Koolen et al 2013")

 ![Figure 4 from Koolen et al 2013 (Exp 2)](/images/koolen2013-exp2.jpg "Exp 2 context from Koolen et al 2013")